Victorian Certificate of Education

 These units must include:

-• three units from the English group (with at least one at Unit 3 and one at Unit 4 level)
+• three units from the English group (with at least a Unit 3 and Unit 4 sequence completed in the same year)

 • three sequences of Unit 3 and 4 studies (other than English), which can include a scored VET subject